mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   Should we rely on the giants to do our dirty work?
 At what cost?

--   In a world where data is king, can we trust our data in the hands of the Giants?
+-   In a world where data is king, can we trust our data in the hands of Giants?

 -   Managed Services have allowed smaller teams and startups to compete with the big boys.
 Perhaps they can do it again.